 Thrift stores are another, rather awesome way to keep items out of the landfill!
 Just to keep it in perspective...
-Salvation Army alone reported last year that their thrift stores diverted 73 million pounds of goods from local landfills.
+Salvation Army alone reported in 2019 that their thrift stores diverted 73 million pounds of goods from local landfills.
 Yay, team!

-County Clothesline Foundation [Sherwood Park] All proceeds stay within Strathcona County, giving back to the community.
-County Clothesline typically takes everything you are willing to donate, while some of the others are choosier.
+- County Clothesline Foundation [Sherwood Park] All proceeds stay within Strathcona County, giving back to the community.

-Elk Island Thrift Store [Lamont] Okay, it's not in Strathcona County, but for the true thrift store lover, it is well worth the drive to go find some treasures at this privately owned shop.
+- Elk Island Thrift Store [Lamont] Okay, it's not in Strathcona County, but for the true thrift store lover, it is well worth the drive.

-Goodwill [Sherwood Park] Goodwill is a non-profit with a mission to provide employment to people with disabilities, one of Alberta’s largest employers of people with disabilities.
+- Goodwill [Sherwood Park] Goodwill is a non-profit with a mission to provide employment to people with disabilities.

-Salvation Army [Sherwood Park] A non-profit Christian organization that offers social services to those in need.
-Purchases support their programs, services and emergency relief efforts.
+- Salvation Army [Sherwood Park] A non-profit Christian organization that offers social services to those in need.